impanyu/leetcode3/README.md

 # Summary
 1. Make good use of map or set
 2. Find ways to transform a problem or find its dual problem if possible
-3. For each loop, make it clear which states variables are changed each time and what is the quit condition.
+3. For each loop, make it clear which states variables are changed each time and what is the
+   a. the condition after quit
+   b. the condition before first enter
+   c. the condition before each loop
 4. For each loop, make as simple as possible of each step of change, do not use parallel update and multiple if statement, it's easy to get confused and bug prone.
 Try to make the condition judgement simple.
 5. string to int: stoi or iss
 6. int to string: oss